uwbcss/343-movies-farheenibrahim/self-evaluation.md

 State the file and function where the information can be found

-invalid command code: TODO(student)
+invalid command code: CommandFactory.cpp → createCommand()

-invalid movie type: TODO(student)
+invalid movie type: MovieFactory.cpp → createMovie()

-invalid customer ID: TODO(student)
+invalid customer ID: StoreManager.cpp → processCommand() (calls CustomerManager::getCustomer())

-invalid movie: TODO(student)
+invalid movie: StoreManager.cpp → handleBorrow() and handleReturn() (errors triggered in MovieHashTable::retrieve() if movie not found)

-factory classes: TODO(student)
+factory classes: MovieFactory and CommandFactory both use self-registration for extensibility

-hashtable: TODO(student) (explain what the hashtable is used for)
+hashtable: movie_hashtable files used to display the genre of the movie

-container used for comedy movies: TODO(student)
+container used for comedy movies: std::vector<Movie*> inside MovieHashTable for genre 'F'

-function for sorting comedy movies: TODO(student)
+function for sorting comedy movies: Comedy::operator<() and sorting done in MovieHashTable::printGenre('F')

-function where comedy movies are sorted: TODO(student)
+function where comedy movies are sorted: MovieHashTable::printGenre() sorts std::vector<Movie*> using std::sort()

-functions called when retrieving a comedy movie based on title and year: TODO(student)
+functions called when retrieving a comedy movie based on title and year: Comedy::create() → for building temp movie MovieHashTable::retrieve() → for retrieval

-functions called for retrieving and printing customer history: TODO(student)
+functions called for retrieving and printing customer history: StoreManager::handleHistory() → calls Customer::printHistory()

-container used for customer history: TODO(student)
+container used for customer history: std::vector<Command*> in each Customer object

-functions called when borrowing a movie: TODO(student)
+functions called when borrowing a movie: StoreManager::handleBorrow() → calls Customer::addHistory() and Movie::decreaseStock()

-explain borrowing a movie that does not exist: TODO(student)
+explain borrowing a movie that does not exist: MovieHashTable::retrieve() returns false → error printed in StoreManager::handleBorrow()

-explain borrowing a movie that has 0 stock: TODO(student)
+explain borrowing a movie that has 0 stock: Movie::decreaseStock() returns false if stock is 0 → error printed in handleBorrow()

-explain returning a movie that customer has not checked out: TODO(student)
+explain returning a movie that customer has not checked out: Customer::hasBorrowed(movie) returns false → error printed in handleReturn()

-any static_cast or dynamic_cast used: TODO(student)
+any static_cast or dynamic_cast used: Yes – dynamic_cast<Classic*>(movie) in command handlers to check genre-specific info (e.g., Classic month & actor)

 ## Bonus +5

 Are there multiple files, of the form runit-without-XXX, where the same set of files will compile and run excluding some of the commands or genres?
-TODO(student)
+YES

-Q: Total points: ADD_ALL_POINTS (max 25 (+ 5 Bonus))
+Q: Total points: ADD_ALL_POINTS (max 25 (+ 5 Bonus)) TOTAL: 30 Points